balindev/balindev/README.md

 ### balin's profile

 ### About me 👋
-hi im balin a student that learns python annd javascripts i love to code and i love coding discord bots and I’m currently working on BalinBot (discord bot)
+hi im balin a student that learns python annd javascript i love to code and i love coding discord bots and I’m currently working on BalinBot (discord bot)